remult/remult/docs-md/10-Creating-a-new-Project/index.md

 ## Change the password for the postgres connection.
-If you did not use the default password we've used (MASTERKEY), then you can change the postgres password, in the `.env` file, just replace the work (MASTERKEY) with the password you've chosen for the postgres database.
+If you did not use the default password we've used (MASTERKEY), then you can change the postgres password, in the `.env` file, just replace the word (MASTERKEY) with the password you've chosen for the postgres database.

 Don't worry, your password is safe, the `.env` file exists only locally on your dev machine and is never sent anywhere.